SUMaC student in front of computer

 Show Hide

-Do your best to choose a comfortable, quiet, distraction-free learning space for the live class meeting times.
-Keep in mind that the setting should be appropriate for interacting with instructors and fellow students on camera.
+Students should choose a comfortable, quiet, distraction-free learning space for the live class meeting times.
+The setting should be appropriate for interacting with instructors and fellow students on camera.